AMA 1999 Neonatal Circumcision Policy Statement: Neonatal Circumcision

 12. The American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 In: Guidelines for Perinatal Care, 4th ed.
 American Academy of Pediatrics; 1997.

 13. American Academy of Family Physicians.
 Fact sheet for physicians regarding neonatal circumcision.
 Am Fam Physician.
 1995;52:523-526.
-[CIRP Note: This statement has been withdrawn due to serious inaccuracies.
+[CIRP logo Note: This statement has been withdrawn due to serious inaccuracies.
 See Storms letter.]

 14. The case against neonatal circumcision.
 BMJ.
 1979; i:1163-1164.